nickdekruijk/forge-redirect/README.md

 REDIRECT_TO="https://redirecttodomain.com/"

 # Append the server REQUEST_URI to REDIRECT_TO so old.com/test is redirected to new.com/test
-# When false (default) all traffic will be redirected to new.com/
+# When false (default) all traffic will be redirected to the root of https://redirecttodomain.com/
 REDIRECT_WITH_REQUEST_URI=false
 ```